Dinamita: Variations

 Siling haba has a "hot" rating in the Scoville scale, at 50,000 SHU.
 However, some or most of the heat is neutralized by the cheese and the fact that the seeds are removed.
 The heat can be adjusted by using another type of pepper.
-Jalapeño or serrano peppers, for example, will lower the spiciness; while habanero peppers will increase it.
-Another method is to mix the stuffing with finely chopped native labuyo peppers, which are much hotter than siling haba, with a Scoville scale rating of 80,000 to 100,000 SHU.
-Some of the seeds of the siling haba can also be retained to make it hotter, though too much can make it taste bitter.
+Jalapeño or serrano peppers, for example, will lower the spiciness, while habanero peppers will increase it.
+Another method is to mix the stuffing with finely chopped native labuyo peppers, which are much hotter than siling haba, with a Scoville rating of 80,000 to 100,000 SHU.
+Some of the seeds of the siling haba can also be retained to make it hotter, though too many can make it taste bitter.

 The stuffing can similarly be adjusted to taste.
 Some variants of dinamita may further encase or stuff the pepper with tocino, ham, or bacon, for example, before rolling it into the lumpia wrapper.
-Others may exclude the cheese or use shredded chicken or even canned tuna.
+Others may exclude the cheese or use shredded chicken or canned tuna.
 Other ingredients can also be added, like carrots or kintsay (Chinese celery).
-Some also prepare their lumpia breaded with panko breadcrumbs.
+Some prepare their lumpia breaded with panko breadcrumbs.